 BluEarth believes deeply in developing renewable energy projects in partnership with Indigenous Peoples in a way that balances social value, environmental protection, and the principles of shared revenue.
-We respect Aboriginal Title, Treaty and Constitutional Rights, as well as the rights of Indigenous Peoples to self-governance.
+We have great respect for the traditions and knowledge of Indigenous Peoples, as well as the value their involvement adds to projects.

 BluEarth is a proud partner with several First Nations on many of our renewable energy facilities.
 These include: